3point14guy/notes/9_ruby_day5/ruby-day5.md

 	# Are there even any customers at all?
 	if @customers.empty?
 		# There are no customers, let's just sign up customer no. 1
-		puts "No customer found with that information." sign_up(name, location)
+		puts "No customer found with that information.
+Registering now..." sign_up(name, location)
 		# See, that's why it takes arguments!
 	end